Corporate Citizenship, Responsibility & Sustainability Report

 The Women’s Breast Center features all 3D Mammography, the most advanced imaging available for breast cancer detection.

-The Outpatient Building also features urgent care, primary care, outpatient laboratory services, and pre-surgical testing.
+The Outpatient Building also features urgent care, primary care, outpatient laboratory services, pulmonary rehabilitation services and pre-surgical testing.
 The building houses four outpatient operating rooms, endoscopy services, five procedure rooms, cardiac rehabilitation, a diabetes care center, medical school classrooms, a retail pharmacy, a bistro, and a community health resource center.
 Floors three to five are occupied by Orange Regional Medical Group specialty physicians.

 Spagnoli Family Cancer Center